skip to content

 College organ playing auditions

-All candidates will be required to attend a further audition with the Director of Music of their preference College during the course of the Organ Trials.
+All candidates will be required to attend a second audition with the Director of Music of their preference College during the course of the Organ Trials.
 Candidates may also receive further such invitations from Directors of Music at any other College(s) named on their preference list.

 These auditions will involve the following: